(A) The following standards are mandatory:

 (7) The detention center has written policy and procedure governing the development, and subsequent updating, of a detention center formulary or drug list for pharmaceuticals stocked by the detention center.

-(8) Written policy and procedure require that youth be informed of the procedures for gaining unimpeded access to medical services.
+(8) Written policy and procedure require that a child be informed of the procedures for gaining unimpeded access to medical services.

 (9) Written policy and procedure specify that emergency mental health services for children be provided by qualified mental health professionals.